gracelang/language/languageSpec/spec.md

 An `inherit` or `use` clause contains a
 [Manifest Expression](#manifest-expressions)
 that creates a new object, such as a request on a class or trait.
-This means that the  request  cannot depend on a `self`, implicitly or explicitly.
-This means that programs cannot inherit or use any trait or class that can potentially be overridden.
+This means that the  request  cannot depend on `self`, implicitly or explicitly, and hence that programs cannot inherit or use any trait or class that can potentially be overridden.
 Note that the arguments to [Manifest Expression](#manifest-expressions) need not themselves be manifest.